NotSoham07/multilingual_gender/README.md

 # Analyzing Gender Representation in Multilingual Models

 This project includes the experiments described in the [paper](https://arxiv.org/pdf/2204.09168.pdf):

-We have further worked on the existing project and made it multilingual and more robust.
+We have further worked on the existing project adding more languages to it and checking it for robustness.

 ## Prerequisites